We spent Christmas in Tennessee this year at my parent’s home near Chattanooga and it was so lovely there.

 Speaking of snowmen, we saw tons of these snowmen on cars coming down from the mountain.
 Made us laugh, everyone was having fun.

-The Chattanooga area was hit by a rare tornado last year and this was one of the roads affected.
+A rare tornado hit the Chattanooga area last year and this was one road affected.

 Look at all the trees knocked down.